 - If you don’t understand the data stored on the Server, it will be impossible to analyze the data.

-- Although Microsoft is improving this SSRS reporting tool with major updates, the introduction of Power BI might be a better option for the future, so check its tutorial.
+- Although Microsoft is improving this SSRS reporting tool with major updates, the introduction of Power BI or Tableau might be a better option for the future, so check its tutorial.

 - Working with parametrized reports may go wrong.
 And we always provide the parameter value to generate reports.
 If we haven’t provided the default values, it throws errors before generating a visual.